Skip to main content

 SFTP

 SFTP connectors are secure gateways through which data can be moved in and out of the Platform.
-It is referred to as a database connector.
 Users with the technician role are able to create and manage them.

 Depending on their platform configuration, users have the option to create either an On-Platform or External SFTP connector.
 These two connector types require different set-up steps and prerequisites, and also support different consumption patterns.
 Please see below for the breakdown of these differences.